sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-dashboard/index.md

 The default namespace is *sitespeed_io.default* and the example dashboards are built upon a constant template variable called $base that is the first part of the namespace (that default is *sitespeed_io* but feel free to change that, and then change the constant).

 ## Page metrics
-There are two pages that show individual metrics for a page (one for desktop and one for mobile).
 You should use these as example dashboards to inspire you what you can do.
 We try to squeeze in all data in these dashboards and you can view those by expanding each row.

-The [desktop page metrics](https://dashboard.sitespeed.io/d/9NDMzFfMk/page-metrics-desktop?orgId=1) shows metrics for a specific URL/page tested on desktop and [mobile page metrics](https://dashboard.sitespeed.io/d/000000064/page-metrics-mobile?orgId=1) for pages tested on mobile/emulated mobile.
+The [page metrics](https://dashboard.sitespeed.io/d/9NDMzFfMk/page-metrics) shows metrics for a specific URL/page.

 The dashboards looks something like this:
 ![Page metrics]({{site.baseurl}}/img/pagesummary-example.jpg){:loading="lazy"}